people working PE060

 If job analysis identifies cognitively oriented competencies as critical for a role (e.g., the ability to learn quickly), these can be measured through a combination of cognitive ability tests and behavior-based competency assessments.
 Taking a holistic approach by using cognitive tests in conjunction with assessment content that measures other non-cognitive competencies (that do not show an adverse impact on their own), helps to mitigate the potential for the adverse impact of a selection process while also increasing the predictive validity of the process overall.

-Here at SHL, we have a robust test development process that ensures our tests are subject to rigorous reviews, extensive trialing, and comprehensive analyses to only publish quality, unbiased content.
+Here at SHL, we have a robust test development process that ensures our tests are subject to rigorous reviews, extensive trialing, and comprehensive analyses to only publish quality, fair content.
 In fact, we recently undertook research to explore differences in performance at the individual question level to determine if any question content was biased against people in particular groups.
 We looked at differences across age, race, gender, and disability.
 Our analyses showed that, due to our thoughtful question development process, very few items were identified as showing bias.
 We then determined if removing these items had an impact on differences at an overall test level.
 We concluded that individual question level differences did not ultimately lead to overall further adverse impact at an overall test level.

 When exploring group differences, we found that in some cases our items overall demonstrated a difference in performance between groups.
 When we isolated those items causing the difference, we discovered that removing them did not fundamentally alter the adverse impact, but from a fairness perspective, those items were still removed.